Health & Fitness Calculators

 Safety notes and common mistakes

-Ideal-weight formulas are rough estimates, not medical advice, diagnosis, or treatment guidance.
+Ideal-weight formulas are rough estimates for general education only, not medical advice, diagnosis, or treatment guidance.

 - Do not treat one formula result as the only healthy weight.

-- Do not ignore body frame, muscle mass, body composition, age, or health status.
+- Do not ignore body frame, muscle mass, body composition, ethnicity, pregnancy, age, medications, or health status.

 - Do not use the result to diagnose or manage a medical condition.

-- People who are pregnant, under 18, older adults, athletes, or anyone with a medical condition should use professional guidance.
+- People who are pregnant, under 18, older adults, athletes, or anyone with medical concerns should use professional guidance.

 Transparency note